-All well-bred and responsibly bred dogs cost time and energy to raise.
-Health clearances, possible sports, the cost of reproduction, and cost to provide vet care and supplies for a litter is not cheap.
+All well-bred and accountably bred dogs cost time and energy to raise.
+Health clearances, possible sports, the cost of reproduction, and cost to provide vet care and supplies for a litter can add up to a small fortune.
 The time invested in raising a litter is priceless, and the relationship that I hope everyone has with their chosen breeder cannot be bought.

 So while the following articles might list lowchens as being up to $12,000, you won’t need to budget that much for a puppy.
 It is quite possible that the MYTH was started when someone asked a handler at a dog show how much their top winning lowchen would cost, and the response was $10,000.
 Top winning show dogs are often worth well over $10,000.